Splaire/Widget-Starter-Kit/README.md

 - Install [Node](http://nodejs.org/) (Pro-tip: Use [NVM](https://github.com/creationix/nvm))
 - Install two gems: sinatra and json.
 With `gem install sinatra json`
 - Run `npm install` in the root directory.
 This will install the required node modules.
-- Install the [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) browser plugin to enable automatically reloading the browser after changes.
+- (optionally) Install the [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) browser plugin to enable automatically reloading the browser after changes.
-- Don't forget to run `npm install` after you pull in some new commits.
+- Don't forget to run `npm install` after you pull in new commits!
 Modules might have changed.

 ### Usage ###
-To start working on a widget `cd` into the widget directory and issue the command: `gulp --cwd .`
+To start working on a widget just issue the command: `gulp develop`
 After that, Gulp will take care of all your file handling and serving your site over HTTP.
 Open the following URL in your browser: [http://localhost:4567](http://localhost:4567)

 Use the url [http://localhost:4567/preview](http://localhost:4567/preview) to open the widget in our "screen emulator".
 The previewer shows your widget three times in the triple-zone layout.
 This preview function will be improved in the future for better debugging.

-If you just want to build the latest version of a widget, then run: `gulp build --cwd .`
+If you just want to build the latest version of the widget, then run: `gulp`

 ## Todos ##
 * Add control to rotate screen in previewer